Factitious airs: Therapeutics

+Historical Names

-There are significant inconsistencies in the archaic nomenclature due to the limited knowledge of chemistry and primitive analytical technology of the era (i.e. based on the chemistry, it is clear the terms were mistakenly assigned to more than one gas by different investigators).
+There are significant inconsistencies in the ancient nomenclature due to the limited knowledge of chemistry and primitive analytical technology of the era (i.e. based on the chemistry, it is clear the terms were mistakenly assigned to more than one gas by different investigators).
 Furthermore, in most cases the gases were not pure.

-Factitious Airs

-Names used for factitious airs may have included:
+Historical names used for factitious airs may have included: